momoramadori/html-css-animation-filter/README.md

-#16 : Intro a transition & animations in CSS.
+#16 : Intro a transition & animations in CSS